Plant Assessment Form

 Identify other regions:

-Nasella tenuissima is native to open, rocky scrublands and woods of the mountainous Trans-Pecos region of Texas west to southern New Mexico and south into central Mexico (Missouri Botanical Garden).
+Nassella tenuissima is native to open, rocky scrublands and woods of the mountainous Trans-Pecos region of Texas west to southern New Mexico and south into central Mexico (Missouri Botanical Garden).
 This species is also native to Argentina and Chile (Missouri Botanical Garden).
-In Australia, N. tenuissima also occurs in grassy woodlands and montane forest understory.
+Nassella tenuissima has naturalized in New Zealand.
+In Australia, Nassella tenuissima invades grasslands, grassy woodlands, and montane forest understory.
+Nassella tenuissima is invasive in South Africa, where it occurs in montane grasslands (Mapaura et al 2020).
 There are observations of Nassella tenuissima reported in California largely along the coast from the Bay Area to San Diego (Calflora).
 In California this species has not yet invaded woodlands or forests.

 Sources of information: